pmrster/mini_talkwithme/README.md

 # Talk With Me

-This project is python-based mini AI chat project for testing LLM with chat interface built with streamlit.
+This project is python-based mini AI chat project for testing LLM thai language performance with chat interface built with streamlit.
 This project supports two methods for connecting to an LLM:

 1. **OpenRouter** (using free tier with 50 requests per day limit)
 2. **Ollama** (Local deployment only, cannot run on Streamlit Cloud)